IOC blasts Russia’s Friendship Games for what it says is a violation of the Olympic Charter and politicization of sport | KRDO

 (CNN) — The International Olympic Committee (IOC) has criticized Russia’s so-called Friendship Games as being “purely politically motivated” and a violation of the Olympic Charter.

-The World Friendship Games is a multi-sport event set to be held in Moscow in September and – given as few as 40 Russian athletes might take part at the Paris Olympics, according to Senior IOC Vice-President John Coates – the competition would provide them with the opportunity to compete.
+The World Friendship Games is a multi-sport event set to be held in Moscow in September and – given that as few as 40 Russian athletes might take part in the Paris Olympics, according to Senior IOC Vice-President John Coates – the competition would provide them with the opportunity to participate.

-According to Russian state news agency TASS, 5,500 people are expected to participate at the Friendship Games, competing for a total prize purse of 4.6 billion rubles (around $50 million).
+Russian state news agency TASS reported that 5,500 people are expected to participate at the Friendship Games, competing for a total prize purse of 4.6 billion rubles (around $50 million).

 However, in a Tuesday press release, the IOC took aim at Russia for “the blatant violation of the Olympic Charter” as well as “the infringement of the respective UN resolutions” and “the disrespect for the athletes and for the integrity of sports competitions.”